County of Santa Barbara

 e) Regarding the above Agreements at Recommended Actions a), b) and d) delegate to the

-or interrupt the services under the Agreements for convenience per Section 20 of the Agreements;
+delay, or interrupt the services under the Agreements for convenience per Section 20 of the

-(ii) make immaterial changes to the Agreements per Section 26, (iii) and etc. all without altering the
+Agreements; (ii) make immaterial changes to the Agreements per Section 26, (iii) and etc. all

 f) Regarding the above Agreement at Recommended Action c), delegate to the Director of the

-Agreement per Section 26, without altering the maximum contract amount and without requiring the
+the Agreement per Section 26, without altering the maximum contract amount and without

-Section 15378(b)(4), finding that the actions are governmental funding mechanisms and/or fiscal
+CEQA Guidelines Section 15378(b)(4), finding that the actions are governmental funding

 BOARD OF SUPERVISORS